bioidiap/bob.extension/doc/guide.rst

      Change the directory to the installed directory of the latest stable packages at Idiap, as soon as they are published.

-  Also, as long as the packages are not uploaded to PyPI_, running ``./bin/buildout`` will not find the packages (yet).
-  Use:
+  Sometimes, you don't want to use the packages that are published on PyPI_, but the latest (nightly compiled) versions of all our packages.
+  In this case, use:

   .. code-block:: sh

-    $ ./bin/buildout buildout:find-links=https://www.idiap.ch/software/bob/packages/bob.python/nightlies/last buildout:prefer-final=false
+    $ ./bin/buildout buildout:find-links=https://www.idiap.ch/software/bob/packages/nightlies/last buildout:prefer-final=false

-  to get the latest (nightly compiled) versions of all our packages (particularly of ``bob.buildout``).